-- Serve on and provide support to the Cultural Properties Review Committee. - Acknowledge research inquiries within 2 business days of receipt and provide full response within 14 days. - Provide at least 25 educational activities on New Mexico history and culture, including lectures, publications, and original articles posted to NewMexicoHistory.org. - Participate in National History Day. - Provide support to the New Mexico Historical Records Advisory Board and administer its regrant and educational programs. - Administer the Scholars' Program and ensure scholars present their research findings. - Apply for one grant supporting the preservation of history.
+- Serve on and provide support to the Cultural Properties Review Committee. - Acknowledge research inquiries within 2 business days of receipt and provide full response within 14 days. - Provide at least 25 educational activities on New Mexico history and culture, including lectures, publications, and original articles posted to NewMexicoHistory.org. - Participate in National History Day. - Serve as deputy chair and provide support to the New Mexico Historical Records Advisory Board and administer its regrant and educational programs. - Administer the Scholars' Program and ensure scholars present their research findings. - Apply for one grant supporting the preservation of history.